 Code Name Definition AAE Destination Establishment/Entity where products are required to travel and are Approved pre-approved by the government agency regulating the commodity.
 Establishment AAR All Applicable Roles Entity fulfills all applicable roles required by a PGA.
 APD Permitted Establishment/Entity where products are required to travel indicated Destination on the permit.
 APP Applicant Person completing the application.
-AP1 USDA/AMS Person completing the application and responsible for bearing the A1 1 Applicant costs of an inspection AG1 USDA APHIS Entity approved by USDA APHIS into the Offshore Greenhouse AUI Grower - Offshore Certification Program.
-Greenhouse NI-4 There are 'S' and a SS-1 are all areas for '11'4' and a ADITIC Certification Note: These certified offshore greenhouse facilities are APHIS 4.05 Program approved to grow plant cuttings for planting or propagation.
+AP1 USDA/AMS Person completing the application and responsible for bearing the Applicant costs of an inspection AG1 USDA APHIS Entity approved by USDA APHIS into the Offshore Greenhouse Grower - Offshore Certification Program.
+Greenhouse Certification Note: These certified offshore greenhouse facilities are APHIS Program approved to grow plant cuttings for planting or propagation.
 AQF Aquaculture Facility Name of the aquaculture facility at which the seafood is raised and harvested.
 BY Buyer Party to which merchandise or services are sold.
 ORG Certified Organic Entity certified as equivalent to USDA National Organic Programs.
 Producer ORP Certified Organic Packer certified as equivalent to the USDA National Organic Packer Programs CE Certifying Entity Importer or Private Labeler who is certifying the shipment.
 CI Certifying Individual who is certifying the shipment.
 Individual CO Certifying Official Official who is certifying the shipment.
 ORI Organic Certifying Name of the organic certifying body that issued the NOP Import Body - Import Certificate.
 Certificate Issuer ORC Organic Certifying Name of the organic certifying body that certified the product(s)/final Body of Products handler of products covered by the NOP Import Certificate.
 CN Consignee Party on whose account the merchandise is shipped.
-CZ Consignor Party, which, by contract with a carrier, consigns or sends goods with Consignor the carrier, or has them conveyed.
-CR Consolidator Entity that combines less-than-carload shipments into full carloads DFI The party who grows crops.
-Crop grower 1 1 0 1 CB Customs broker Agent, representative, or a professional Customs clearing agent who OI IT C w deals directly with Customs on behalf of the importer or exporter.
+CZ Consignor Party, which, by contract with a carrier, consigns or sends goods with the carrier, or has them conveyed.
+CR Consolidator Entity that combines less-than-carload shipments into full carloads DFI Crop grower The party who grows crops.
+CB Customs broker Agent, representative, or a professional Customs clearing agent who deals directly with Customs on behalf of the importer or exporter.
 CUT Cutting The establishment where the item was cut.
 Establishment DBO Deboning The establishment where the item was deboned.
 Establishment DII Device Initial Device Initial Importer Importer DP Delivery party Party to which goods should be delivered, if not identical with consignee.
-EMB Embassy An official headquarters of an ambassador or official diplomat sent by
+EMB Embassy An official headquarters of an ambassador or official diplomat sent by one sovereign or state to another as its resident representative.